Robert Moses Causeway

 The Robert Moses Causeway is an 8.10 mi controlled-access parkway in Suffolk County, New York on Long Island.
-It is named for the master builder and urban planner Robert Moses.
+It is named for the builder and urban planner Robert Moses.
 The parkway, originally known as the Captree Causeway, connects West Islip on Long Island to the barrier beach islands, such as Captree Island, Jones Beach Island, and the western tip of Fire Island, to the south.
 It is designated New York State Route 908J (NY 908J), an unsigned reference route.